openBackhaul/NetExplorerProxy/spec/additionalDescription/_EthernetContainerMappings.md

-# EthernetContainer Data Output Mapping
+# Ethernet Container Data Output Mapping

 This document describes how the ethernet container data shall be mapped from cached data into the required output formats.
 Data provisioning to Netexplorer will be split across several services.